Why kids need breakfast

 The bare minimum

-Nobody wants their child to be behind the eight ball when it comes to learning so if all else fails at least give them a glass of milk.
+Nobody wants their child to be behind the eight ball when it comes to learning so if all else fails give them a glass of milk.
 That will see them through the morning and is preferable to them arriving at school with nothing in their stomachs.

 photo credit: pa.coutarel via photopin cc